Oklahoma City Medical Malpractice Trials

 Each side has 20 minutes to present closing statements.
 The plaintiff presents their closing statement first, and then they have a rebuttal for the last five minutes or so.
 While this does not influence the outcome of a case, the claimant could have two final opportunities to present their claim.
 Although by that time, the attorney has likely exhausted all available legal arguments.

-If there are multiple defendants, the plaintiff will present their case first, and the defendants will present their case afterwards.
+If there are multiple defendants, the plaintiff will present their case first, and the defendants will present their case afterward.
 The first defendant would have a chance to cross-examine the witness, after which the second defendant could request to have the same opportunity.

 Having multiple defendants can influence the outcome of an Oklahoma City medical malpractice trial.
 It can make the case more complicated for the jury, make it last longer, and give the defense multiple chances to try to poke holes in the plaintiff’s case.